The Lumina® Configuration utility, shown in

 - Window Theme: Controls the appearance of the frame around application windows.
-The Window Theme Preview screen can be used to preview the selected theme.
+The Window Theme Preview box previews the selected theme.

-The Desktop Defaults category, seen in Figure 2.1, is used to configure which applications automatically start upon logging in to Lumina®, the default applications and file types, and keyboard shortcuts.
+The Desktop Defaults category, seen in Figure 3.1, is used to configure which applications automatically start on login in to Lumina®, the default applications and file types, and keyboard shortcuts.

-The default web browser, email client, file manager,and virtual terminal are all configurable.
-Click the desired application, and a new window will appear, allowing a new default application to be chosen.
+The default web browser, email client, file manager, and virtual terminal are all configurable.
+Click the desired application, and a new window appears, allowing a new default application to be chosen.
 To return to the default application, click the current application’s name, then Restore Defaults.

-To add an application, select the file type and specific group and either click Set App, which will open a drop-down menu of common applications, or Set Binary, which will open a file browser for navigating the application path.
-Alternately, selecting only a file type and clicking Set App or Set Binary will register the application for all the groups within the selected type.
-Selecting Clear will remove the default application from the associated file type or group.
+To add an application, select both the file type and specific group.
+Then, either click Set App to open a drop-down menu of common applications or Set Binary to open a file browser for navigating the application path.
+Alternately, selecting only a file type and clicking Set App or Set Binary registers the application for all the groups within the selected type.
+Selecting Clear removes the default application from the associated file type or group.

 To create a shortcut, click the desired entry, then Change Shortcut, and define the desired key combination.
 Any entry with an already defined shortcut showing in the Keyboard Shortcut column can not be assigned to another action.
 To free a shortcut for reuse, highlight the shortcut, click Clear Shortcut, then Save Changes.
 A new shortcut can now be created.

 To prevent an application from starting automatically, uncheck its box.
 To add an application to the auto-start configuration , click Application to select the application’s name from a drop-down menu.
 Alternately, click Binary or File to browse to the location of the application or file to open.
-If a file is chosen, Lumina® will automatically open it in an application that is capable of reading the file type.
+If a file is chosen, Lumina® automatically opens it in an application capable of reading the file type.

-Interface Configuration, as seen in Figure 2.3.1, is used to configure the desktop, (right-click) menu, and any panels.
+Interface Configuration, as seen in Figure 3.3.1, is used to configure the Desktop, (right-click) Menu, and any Panels.

-The options of Menu, Desktop, and Panels involve modifying and interacting with plugins, which are described at length in the Plugins chapter of this handbook.
+The options of Menu, Desktop, and Panels involve modifying and interacting with plugins.
+These are described at length in the Plugins chapter of this handbook.

 - Launch Item: Starts the item.